10 Proven Tips on How to Stop Squirrels

 Squirrels may look cute with their large eyes and bushy tails, but they can also become a real nuisance.
 From damaging trees to nesting in attics and chewing through electric wires, squirrels can cause rather serious and expensive problems.

 Fortunately, there are ways to protect your home and garden from squirrels.
-Here are ten proven methods we recommend on how to stop squirrels and keep them out of your home and garden.
+The most important thing to know before you start: with grey squirrels you can't simply trap and move them on - the law won't allow it (more on that below) - so prevention and proofing are where your effort is best spent.
+Here are ten proven methods to stop squirrels and keep them out of your home and garden.

-Squirrels can squeeze through small gaps and cracks especially in your roof, attic, and walls.
+Squirrels can squeeze through small gaps and cracks, especially in your roof, attic, and walls.
 Inspect your home regularly for holes and seal them with galvanised steel mesh or metal flashing.
-Avoid weaker materials like wood and plastic as squirrels can gnaw through these relatively easily.
+Avoid weaker materials like wood and plastic, as squirrels can gnaw through these relatively easily.
+One important check before you seal anything: make sure no squirrel - or dependent young - is shut inside, especially during the spring and mid-summer breeding seasons.

-Repairing roof to seal holes and prevent squirrels
+Repairing a roof to seal holes and prevent squirrels

 Squirrels are excellent climbers who often use tree branches to access or jump onto your roof.
-To counter this, we recommend trimming back branches so they are no closer than 2 meters from your house.
-This makes it a lot harder for them to access your roof and taking residence in your attic.
+To counter this, we recommend trimming back branches so they are no closer than 2 metres from your house.
+This makes it a lot harder for them to reach your roof and take up residence in your attic.

-Bird feeders may be great for attracting birds but do so at the cost of attracting other pests such as squirrels too.
-We recommend investing in a squirrel-proof bird feeder or if not possible, positioning your feeder as far away from fences and trees as possible.
-You may also wish to consider using baffles to prevent squirrels from climbing onto feeder poles.
+Bird feeders may be great for attracting birds, but they often attract other pests such as squirrels too.
+We recommend investing in a squirrel-proof bird feeder, or, if that's not possible, positioning your feeder as far from fences and trees as possible.
+You may also wish to use baffles to prevent squirrels from climbing onto feeder poles.

-Squirrels is that they are opportunistic feeders who will take advantage of any fortune that comes their way.
-This makes it important to Keep bins tightly closed at all times and clean up any fallen fruit, nuts, or seeds from your garden.
+Squirrels are opportunistic feeders who will take advantage of any food that comes their way.
+Keep bins tightly closed at all times and clean up any fallen fruit, nuts, or seeds from your garden.
 You should also store birdseed and pet food in metal containers with secure lids to prevent squirrels from raiding them.

 Sealing and closing rubbish bins

-A harmless but effective deterrent are motion-activated sprinklers.
+A harmless but effective deterrent is a motion-activated sprinkler.
 When a squirrel gets too close, it triggers a spray of water, scaring it away.
-This method works especially well for protecting your garden and outdoor structures.
+This method works especially well for protecting your garden and outdoor structures - though, like any single deterrent, it works best combined with proofing rather than on its own.

 Hot pepper squirrel deterrent